-Figure 5: Time history of the 7-day running average of daily scatter index of altimeter significant wave height with respect to wave model in the North Atlantic since 1 January 2000.
-The thick black line shows the SI trend (365-day running average).
-Date of loss of global coverage is represented by a red thick vertical line.

-trend of the reduction in SI (the 365-day running average) can be seen.
+Figure 5 shows the time history of the 7- and 365-day running averages of the daily scatter index (SI) of the altimeter significant wave height with respect to the ECMWF wave model (ECWAM) in the North Atlantic since the beginning of year 2000.
+Both the seasonal variation (maximum during July-August and minimum during December-January) and the general trend of the reduction in the SI (the 365-day running average) can be seen.
 Again the seasonal variation seems to be stronger after the loss of global coverage.
 The higher SI values during July and August 2004 are due to a technical problem that prevented the ENVISAT RA-2 SWH product from being assimilated in the wave model.